Lancia Kappa: Lancia Kayak

-The Lancia Kayak or Bertone Kayak was a 4-seater coupé concept car by Italian coachbuilder Bertone based on Lancia Kappa mechanicals, unveiled at the 1995 Geneva Motor Show.
+The Lancia Kayak or Bertone Kayak, is a 4-seater coupé concept car built by Italian coachbuilder Bertone, based on the Lancia Kappa mechanicals, and unveiled at the 1995 Geneva Motor Show.
+It was designed by Luciano D'Ambrosio.

 Kappa Limousine

-A one-off Kappa Limousine with extended middle section, and wheelbase, was built for Gianni Agnelli.
+A one-off Kappa Limousine, with an extended middle section and wheelbase, was built for Gianni Agnelli.
 Its concept was very similar to the Thema Limousine from 1987.
 The car was finished in dark blue with a matte-black roof.